KidCoderT/WatchDog/README.md

 # Design Documents
 ## Main Objective of App
 > The app will help you increase your awareness and master time by setting a period and beeping at regular intervals.
-Based on the number of times you have missed to stop it you will realise how good or bad your pressence of mind is in doing some activity.
+Based on the number of times you have missed to stop it you will realise how good or bad your presence of mind is in doing some activity.
 Which over the time lets you increase you awareness

 ----